powerhouse-inc/powerhouse/README.md

 $ npm make:windows
 ```

+## Troubleshooting

-_For a complete list of *Electron Forge* options and requirements, visit the [official docs](https://github.com/electron-userland/electron-forge#usage)._
+- For a complete list of *Electron Forge* options and requirements, visit the [official docs](https://github.com/electron-userland/electron-forge#usage).

+ - If you're experiencing troubles with node-gyp on Windows 11, follow [this guide](https://devkimchi.com/2021/11/26/troubleshooting-node-gyp-package-on-windows11/).

+ - If you're experiencing troubles with node-gyp on older versions, check out [this guide](https://spin.atomicobject.com/2019/03/27/node-gyp-windows/).

+ - To use yarn via Windows PowerShell, check [this guide](https://bobbyhadz.com/blog/yarn-cannot-be-loaded-running-scripts-disabled)